shutogeorgio/integration-spa-api/README.md

-# test
+# Porpose

-> It's the test of the nuxt
+> It is for the test of Nuxt App in the basis of Vue

 ## Build Setup